-Providing comprehensive financial planning in every Client engagement is not required, and CFP professionals are not obligated to refer clients to a non-CFP if they do not wish to receive Financial Planning.
+Providing comprehensive financial planning in every Client engagement is not required, and CFP® professionals are not obligated to refer clients to someone who is not a CFP® professional if they do not wish to receive Financial Planning.

 Disciplinary Consequences Of Failing To Adhere To CFP Board Code and Standards

 Notably, though, CFP Board is not itself a Court of Law or a government-sanctioned regulator.
 As a result, it does not have the authority to send offenders to jail, issue fines or require remuneration to a Client, or revoke applicable financial services industry licenses issued by the state (e.g., the license to be a Registered Representative of a broker-dealer or the Investment Adviser Representative of an RIA).

 Nonetheless, CFP Board does have ‘regulatory’ authority as it pertains to the CFP® marks themselves, and to those who can use them.
 Accordingly, CFP Board does have a number of disciplinary actions it can administer, including: